Sam-Max/plugin.video.jacktook/README.md

 3. Add configuration on addon settings to connect with Jackett and/or Prowlarr

-4. Add configuration on addon settings to connect with TMDB (Api Key).
+4. Add configuration on addon settings to connect with TMDB and/or AniList (Api Key).

 5. Install Torrest service (torrent client which provides an API specially made for streaming).
 [Torrest Service](https://github.com/i96751414/torrest-cpp)